RadialDevGroup/ombudsman/guides/mobile-app-deployment.md

 - Keywords

 We can usually provide the icon and screenshots, unless you want to do so.

-You need to provide the following
- - App title
- - App Subtitle
- - App Description

 Apple is picky about descriptions.
 Please read the following to aid you in coming up with an app description for the Apple App Store.